Garver's RBI double in 12th helps Twins beat Angels 5-3

-Fernando Rodney earned his seventh save, getting Zack Cozart to fly out to left to end the game after walking Rene Rivera with two outs.
+Fernando Rodney earned his seventh save after getting Zack Cozart to fly out to left to end the game after walking Rene Rivera with two outs.

+But it was Hildenberger who kept the Angels from getting a walk-off win in his third relief appearance in three days.

+Hildenberger (1-0) got Jefry Marte to ground out on a weak ball back to him after walking Pujols and Andrelton Simmons to load the bases.
+Trout had reached third with two outs on Justin Upton's sacrifice fly.

 The Twins improved to 7-2 on their 10-game road trip, which concludes against the Angels on Sunday.